Squirrel Control & Treatment

 Do you have a squirrel problem in or around your home?
 Contact us today for fast and professional removal of all unwanted wildlife!

 What are squirrels?

 Squirrels are members of the family Sciuridae and are indigenous to North and South America, Eurasia, and Africa.

-They are commonly around 15-20 inches in length, but their size ranges depending on the species of squirrel.
+They average around 15-20 inches in length, but their size varies depending on the species of squirrel.
 Although they usually won’t turn down any type of snack, a squirrel’s diet commonly consists of seeds, acorns, nuts, fruits, vegetables, live bark, and pine cones.

 What types of squirrels are there?